 Things to do on Kauai with Kids

 If you’re looking for a unique Kauai luau, head to the Ahi Lele Fire Show on the North Shore.
-Here, you’ll get to see them make fire right before your eyes and use it as they tell the stories of how Polynesians incorporated fire in their cultures.
+They make fire right before your eyes and use it to tell the stories of how Polynesians incorporated fire in their cultures.
 It’s one of the coolest shows we’ve seen!

 Check out my list of 101 things to do on Kauai with kids.